davidjnevin/vocab_extractor/README.md

 - Extracts Part of Speech (POS) information for each word.
 - Efficiently inserts unique (word, pos) pairs into an SQLite database using batch inserts and in-memory data structure.
 - Includes a test suite to ensure the functionality of the script.
+- Command line interface for easy execution and configuration

 ## Test Suite